Dynamsoft/barcode-reader-javascript-demo/README.md

 2. Add license

-    > If you don't have a license yet, you can [request a trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&package=js&utm_source=sampleReadme) via Dynamsoft customer portal.
+    > If you don't have a license yet, you can skip this step.
+You will still be able to test the demo for up to 24 hours.

-    For full functionality, the license must be added in two places.

-    2.1.
-Open "src/dbr.js" and add your license key in this line:
+    Open "src/dbr.js" and input your license key in this line:

     ```js
-    BarcodeReader.license = "YOUR-LICENSE-KEY";
+    LicenseManager.initLicense("YOUR-LICENSE-KEY");
     ```

-    2.2.
-Open "src/dcp.js" and add your license key in this line:

-    > Skip this step if you don't need to read driver's licenses.

-    ```js
-    CodeParser.license = "YOUR-LICENSE-KEY";
-    ```

-4. Run
+3. Run

     For development:

     ```cmd
-    npm run serve
+    npm run dev
     ```
     or
     ```cmd
-    yarn serve
+    yarn dev
     ```

     For production: